Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

     </tr>
     <tr>
       <td>SAML2.EnableAssertionEncryption</td>
-      <td>If this configuration is set to <code>true</code>,the application expects an encrypted SAML assertion.
+      <td>If this configuration is set to <code>true</code>, the application expects an encrypted SAML assertion.
 If this configuration is set to <code>true</code>, then <a href="/guides/applications/web-app/saml/saml-settings/#enable-encryption">enable encryption for SAML assertion</a> from Asgardeo.</td>
     </tr>
     <tr>
       <td>SAML2.EnableRequestSigning</td>